Contact Model User Defined Libraries

 9. Compile all your src files and link them together into .dll (Windows) or .so (Linux) library files.

-10. Ensure that the library and optional preferences file are saved in the Contact Model folder (as specified in Tools > Options > File Locations), or in the same folder as thesimulation_name.dem file (only applicable for EDEM versions 2017 and above).
+10. Ensure that the library and optional preferences file are saved in the Plug-in folder (as specified in Tools > Options > File Locations), or in the same folder as thesimulation_name.dem file (only applicable for EDEM versions 2025.1 and higher).

 11. Start EDEM and then select the required Contact Model category from the Interaction dropdown list in the Physics section.